-Plants use a lot of nitrogen, taking it from the soil into the roots and up the plant into the leaves.
+Plants use a lot of nitrogen, taking it from the soil into the roots and up into the leaves.
 Nitrogen is part of chlorophyll and is a big part of the photosynthesis process.
-When plants are starved for nitrogen, they cant efficiently create the food they need to survive.
+When plants are starved for nitrogen, they can't efficiently create the food they need to survive.
 Fertilizers made for use on lawns usually contain only nitrogen.

 P = PHOSPHORUS

-This element is also used in the photosynthesis process, and plants use quite a bit of it.
-But more importantly, phosphorus promotes root growth, flower production and helps plants endure the stress of living in hot weather.
-If you look at the NPK ratio on products such as Miracle-Gro Quick Start fertilizer and Miracle-Gro Bloom Booster, youll see that the phosphorus content is much higher than the other two elements.
+This element is also used in photosynthesis.
+Phosphorus promotes root growth and flower production and helps plants endure the stress of hot weather.
+If you look at the NPK ratio on products such as Miracle-Gro Quick Start fertilizer and Miracle-Gro Bloom Booster, you'll see that the phosphorus content is much higher than the other two elements.

-In the vegetable garden, producing more blooms means more food.
+In the vegetable garden, producing more blooms means a bigger harvest.

 K = POTASSIUM

-Photosynthesis also requires a lot of potassium.
-Potassium helps plants fight off diseases and produce quality fruit.
+Photosynthesis also requires potassium.
+Potassium helps plants fight off diseases and produce quality fruit and seeds.